-Change Idea: Life Skills Recovery Workers on twilight shift Please describe the change idea LSRWs are to offer therapeutic interventions in the form of activities to service users on the ward.
-Staffing Requirements: There should be a minimum of three hour-long therapeutic interventions per shift, 7 shifts per week LSRWs will work in collaboration with an MDT (Multidisciplinary Team) of Nurses, OTs, Doctors, and Psychologists to ensure that the therapeutic offering is diverse and well targeted.
+Change Idea: Life Skills Recovery Workers on twilight shift Please describe the LSRWs are to offer therapeutic interventions in the form of activities to service users on the ward. change idea Staffing Requirements: There should be a minimum of three hour-long therapeutic interventions per shift, 7 shifts per week SPMs will work in collaboration with an MDT (Multidisciplinary Team) of Nurses.
+OTc.
+Depters, and Development to one week • LSRWs will work in collaboration with an MDT (Multidisciplinary Team) of Nurses, OTs, Doctors, and Psychologists to ensure that the therapeutic offering is diverse and well targeted.
 Management staff should work collaboratively with LSRWs, using regular meetings and away days to allow for feedback, continuous improvement, and additional support.
 Risk should be assessed prior to each session with nurse in charge - discuss the group and its aims, materials, and services users' presentations.
 Some wards may benefit from having timetabled activities (e.g., movie evenings or a weekly craft session), but LSRWs should be prepared to be flexible with the activities happening on that day.
-LSRWs are supernumerary, they are not counted in the nursing numbers and their work is ring fenced, there is a specific shift
+LSRWs are supernumerary, they are not counted in the nursing numbers and their work is ring fenced, there is a specific shif on HealthRoster:

-October 2023 November 2023

-30 31 01 02 03 04 05

-OT-OT 20 TWx1 TWx1 TWx1 TWx1 TWx1 TWx1 TWx1

-RMN-RMN 45 14:00 - 22:1 14:00 - 22:1 14:00 - 22:1 14:00 - 22:1 14:00 - 22:1 14:00 - 22:1 14:00 - 22:1

-HCA-HCA 28 DO DO DO DO DO DO DO

-CNM-Band 7 RMN 20

-LSRW-HCA O

-Matron-Band 8A RMN 0

-Deseum

-Resource
+Resources:

 • Materials should be sourced after planning meeting (£50 per week budget - ward admin to manage the petty cash).

-Attenda ance:
+Attendance:

-• Groups should be open to all service uses and be aimed at all levels (within reason).
-Groups should be planned so that the last session of the day promotes good sleep hygiene (i.e.: meditation, mindfulness, pamper session, movie night).
-Group activities and their attendance should be recorded locally, this can be brought to HSCG, Managers and Matrons meeting and displayed in the CQC best practice folder.
+- Groups should be open to all service uses and be aimed at all levels (within reason). - Groups should be planned so that the last session of the day promotes good sleep hygiene (i.e.: meditation, mindfulness, pamper session, movie night). - Group activities and their attendance should be recorded locally, this can be brought to HSCG, Managers and Matrons meeting and displayed in the CQC best practice folder.

-Suggest ted Shift Structure (14:00 - 22:00, 7.5 hours exc. break):
+Suggested Shift Structure (14:00 - 22:00, 7.5 hours exc. break):

-• 2pm - 3pm - Plan the day meeting with service users to identify what sessions the service users would like to see.

-3pm - 4pm - Source materials needed for sessions.

-• 4pm - 5pm - 1 st group

-5pm - 6pm - Notes/support SUs with individual tasks (community leave/1:1 session)

-• 6pm - 7pm - 2 nd group

-7pm - 8pm - Notes/support SUs with individual tasks (community leave/1:1 session)

-8pm - 9pm - 3rd group - Low impact/low intensity group.

-9pm - 10pm - Notes to summarise intervention - using RiO notes structure provided at the end of the document.
+- 2pm 3pm Plan the day meeting with service users to identify what sessions the service users would like to see. - 3pm 4pm Source materials needed for sessions. - 4pm - 5pm - 1st group - 5pm 6pm Notes/support SUs with individual tasks (community leave/1:1 session) - 6pm 7pm 2nd group - 7pm 8pm Notes/support SUs with individual tasks (community leave/1:1 session) - 8pm 9pm 3rd group Low impact/low intensity group. - 9pm 10pm Notes to summarise intervention using RiO notes structure provided at the end of the document.

+What is the theory

+behind this, and

+problem being solved?

-What is the theoryOriginally, we tested LSRWs carrying out 9-5 shifts, however, many incidents occur in the evening when there are less activities on the ward.
+Originally, we tested LSRWs carrying out 9-5 shifts, however, many incidents occur in the evening when there are less activities on the ward.
 By bringing more activities and structure throughout the entire day, service users will be less bored, more engaged and incidents will be reduced.
 Furthermore, less incidents will allow staff to carry out their observations more comprehensively.